 Neuroscience Collaborative Research Grant

 Through the generosity of the Sentience Foundation and private donors, the Neuroscience program is able support several competitive student summer research grants.
 To qualify for this grant, you need to be engaged in Neuroscience research with a faculty member on campus.
 You do not need to be a Neuroscience major.

 In addition, alumni and friends of the Biology Department have made financial gifts to support student research.
 These funds may be used to provide a stipend for students who wish to engage in summer research under the guidance of a member of the Muhlenberg Biology Department

-Applications for these three awards are due in February.
+Applications for these three awards are due in early February.